 (1) A person must not, except to cancel an identifier under regulation 205, alter, deface or otherwise render indistinguishable an identifier on a hive.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) Any hive bearing an identifier that is altered, defaced or otherwise rendered indistinguishable, except an identifier cancelled under regulation 205, is to be regarded as not identified in accordance with these regulations.

+[Regulation 206 amended: SL 2021/204 r.
+14.]

 207. Possession of unidentified hives

 A person must not, without lawful excuse, be in possession or control of a hive unless it is identified with a registered identifier in accordance with these regulations.